Log it the moment it happens.

 Your salary lands, and three weeks later you can't say where half of it went. rilio finally answers that: where it really goes, in plain numbers you can actually trust, with no bank login and no spreadsheet.
 Logging a spend takes five seconds.
 The AI does the rest.

-7-day free trial · No bank login, ever · Live on Google Play
+7-day free trial · No bank login, ever · On iOS & Android

 The spending was never the hard part.
 Not knowing is the part that quietly costs you, month after month.